awslabs/ec2-spot-labs/workshops/running-amazon-ec2-workloads-at-scale/README.md

 	```
 	git clone https://github.com/awslabs/ec2-spot-labs.git
 	```

 1. Change into the workshop directory:

 	```
 	cd ec2-spot-labs/workshops/running-amazon-ec2-workloads-at-scale
 	```

 1. Feel free to browse around.
-You can also browse the directory structure in the **Environment** tab, and even edit files directly there.
-Note there is a **dev** directory and a **prod** directory.
-You'll be using these in the steps below.
+You can also browse the directory structure in the **Environment** tab on the left, and even edit files directly there by double clicking on them.

 ### 4\.
-Create the launch template for the development environment
+Create an EC2 launch template

 EC2 Launch Templates reduce the number of steps required to create an instance by capturing all launch parameters within one resource.

 You can create a launch template that contains the configuration information to launch an instance.
 Launch templates enable you to store launch parameters so that you do not have to specify them every time you launch an instance.
 For example, a launch template can contain the AMI ID, instance type, and network settings that you typically use to launch instances.
 When you launch an instance using the Amazon EC2 console, an AWS SDK, or a command line tool, you can specify the launch template to use.

-1. You'll use the **UserData** field of a launch template to install the AWS CodeDeploy agent on instances launched from the launch template.
-Change into the **dev** directory and edit the file **user-data.txt**.
-Review how it will install packages and then update **%awsRegionId%** with the value from the CloudFormation stack outputs.
+You'll use a launch template to specify configuration parameters for launching instances in this workshop.

+1. Edit the file **user-data.txt**.
+Review how it will install dependency packages and then run commands to install and configure the CodeDeploy agent.
+Update **%awsRegionId%** with the value from the CloudFormation stack outputs.
 Save the file.

 1. Convert the file to base64 for use in the launch template:

 	```
-	cd dev

 	base64 --wrap=0 user-data.txt > user-data.base64.txt
 	```